JKBox/YOLOv3-quadrangle/README.md

 ## Train
 Check the -data_config_path and -cfg in train.py.

-Dataset folder is organized as follow:
+Dataset folder is organized as follows:

 * Dataset
     * images